Globe Future Makers

 Here are the guidelines for eligibility to the Globe Future Makers

-- The competition is open to individuals, groups, or organizations, for-profit or non-profit, who are based in the Philippines.
+- The competition is open to individuals, groups, or organizations, who are based in the Philippines.

 Applicants are requested to choose one lead member of the team to be the main applicant.